 Mitigation measures applicable to the construction activities were verified in the field and documented in the CPUC's mitigation measure tracking database.
-A complete list of mitigation measures and applicant proposed measures is included in the FEIR/FEIS for the ECO Substation Project, as adopted by the CPUC on April 19, 2012 (Decision 12-04-022).
+A complete list of mitigation measures and

 Compliance

 No non-compliances or deviations occurred during this reporting period.